Kuchaman City: Kuchaman Fort

 Perched atop a 1000 ft cliff, the Kuchaman Fort is the most important attraction in Kuchaman.
-It was built by a Gurjara-Pratihara king during 730–760.
+It was built by a Sikh Empire ruler during 1809–1832.
 Currently a heritage hotel, the fort displays a rich collection of original inlay work in semi-precious stones, glass, and gold paint.
 The Sheesh Mahal (glass palace) is a sight for marvel.
 A colourful bazaar, located below the fort, is a great place to shop for handicrafts and fabrics.